goanna5/imvim/README.md

 # Want to use imvim as your terminal text editor?
 Now you can, thanks to the awesome [@alegs-a](https://github.com/alegs-a) who created a `.imvimrc` for us that turns stock vim into feature-complete imvim 🔥

-To use, simply download the `.imvimrc` file from the source files and add `alias imvim="vim -S $HOME/.imvimrc"` to your `.bashrc` or similar.
+To use, simply download the `.imvimrc` file from the source files (and add to home directory!!), then add `alias imvim="vim -S $HOME/.imvimrc"` to your `.bashrc` or similar.
 Now you can run `imvim file.txt` just like you're used to!

 # Group project for UQCS 2024 hackathon made by:
 - [@ryandpmwong](https://github.com/ryandpmwong)